-Our social workers are employed by the London Borough of Camden and a specialist charity, but are based and managed at GOSH.
-We work in multi-disciplinary teams, attached to and working closely with medical units.
-We:
+GOSH social workers are based and managed at GOSH and work only on behalf of hospital patients in multi-disciplinary teams, attached to and working closely with medical units.
+Together we:

 Family support officers

-Family support officers are employed by GOSH and work in the cardiac and palliative care teams alongside social workers to provide a service specific to children and families in those speciality areas.
-This includes offering practical and financial advice and support.
+Family support officers are employed by GOSH and work across all the teams in the hospital and alongside the social workers to provide a service specific to children and families.
+This includes offering practical, emotional and financial advice and support.

-Families can make an appointment to see a duty family support worker from Monday to Friday 9 am to 5pm for an assessment of need.
+Families can make an appointment to see a duty family support Officer from Monday to Friday 9 am to 5pm for an assessment of need by contacting the Social Work office.

 Our legal responsibility

-All social workers work within a legal framework as laid out in the Children Acts of 1989 and 2004.
-This means we will liaise closely with agencies in the community to ensure that children receive appropriate care.
-Social workers carry out assessments of children in need and also carry out their legal duty to investigate in order to safeguard children at risk of harm.
+All social workers work within a legal framework as laid out by legislation, primarily the Children Acts of 1989 and 2004, and follow government policies such as Working Together to Safeguard Children.
+This means we will liaise closely with agencies in the community to ensure that children receive appropriate care both before and post discharge.
+Social workers carry out holistic assessments of need for children whose families would benefit from having this and where parents agree.
+Social workers work alongside medical and nursing colleagues to safeguard children we believe to be at risk of serious harm by identifying risk and planning protective actions.

 How we can help